brandonhatfield92/gigglygiraffe/README.md

   padding: 25px;
   margin: 25px;
  }
-***This class is affects all the content on my page, this block of code targets the class container.
+***This class affects all the content on my page, this block of code targets the class container.
 Just a little margin control and padding, I also added a border using the border-style property and gave it some color.

 ***All three of the CSS selectors below are directly related to my JavaScript function.
 The styles below consist of some basic text and spacing control as well a border-style property.
-The exciting part about this piece of code is the transition set-up, with these properties I can control the rate of speed in which my div shows more or shows less.
-It was a fun it was a fun concept to work with and interesting figuring out how to make it visually pleasing to the user.
+The exciting part about this piece of code is the transition set-up, with these properties I can control the rate of speed in which my div shows more or shows less content.
+It was a fun concept to work with and interesting to figure out how to make it more visually pleasing to the user.

 2. #content {
   border-style: dotted;